Sameera037/strapi-blog-frontend/README.md

 👉 http://localhost:3000

-📡 Connecting to Strapi Backend
+📡 Connecting to the Backend

-Your Strapi backend must have these collections:
+Your Strapi backend should contain:

 Posts